 Key risk areas

-As awareness of climate change has grown, so too have the resources that businesses dedicate to sustainability and climate change related matters.
+As awareness of sustainability and climate change has grown, so too have the resources that businesses dedicate to ESG related matters.
 We view sustainability and climate change as fundamental strategic and operational issues, impacting nearly all business decision making.

 Our multi-specialist approach brings together lawyers who are advising on issues as broad as carbon reporting, the use of matrices in contracts and finance documentation, sustainability drivers in directors’ remuneration packages, due diligence considerations relating to sustainability, renewable energy projects and access to sustainable finance products.